X2Pugz/Xotiic-DrugDealing/README.md

 # Xotiic-DrugDealing
-Fivem Custom QBCore Drug Dealing Scripts That Allows Players To Speak To A Npc To Get A Mission To deliver To A Trap House Advance Level System To Keep Track Of Drug XP
+Fivem Custom QBCore Drug Dealing Scripts That Allows Players To Speak To A Npc To Get A Mission To deliver To A Trap House Advance Level System To Keep Track Of Deals
+Police Dispatch Notifcations

 - Highly Customisable Within The Config.lua
 - Locations Can Be Changed For Delivery Via Config